Best phablet 2018: All the best big phones reviewed and ranked

 - No OIS on the secondary camera

-Apple’s latest phablet looks just like the 6S Plus and 7S Plus, but there are plenty of new features to get excited about with the iPhone 8 Plus and it’s easily one of the best phablets on the list.
+Apple’s latest phablet looks just like the 6S Plus and 7S Plus, but there are plenty of features still worth getting excited about with the iPhone 8 Plus and it’s easily still one of the best phablets on the list.

 Apple has improved performance, too, upping the CPU to an A11 Bionic chip that’s built for AR gaming.
 Storage starts at 64GB, up from 32GB.